 Insecure interfaces and application programming interfaces (APIs)

 Cloud providers have exposed various software user interfaces (UIs) or APIs that customers can use to manage and interact with the cloud services.
 Provisioning, management, and monitoring are all performed using these interfaces.
-The security and availability of general cloud services are dependent on the security of the APIs.
+The security and availability of general cloud services depend on the APIs’ security.
 Therefore, they should be designed to defend against accidental and malicious attempts to circumvent the policy.

 Insufficient identity, credential, and access management

 Violators impersonating legitimate employers, operators, or designers can read, change, and sometimes even delete data.
-They will also try to issue the control plane and management functions, sneak on data in transition or even release malicious software that appears to initiate from a genuine source.
-Consequently, inadequate identity, qualification, or key administration can enable illegal access to data and hypothetically catastrophic damage to establishments or end-users.
+They will also try to issue the control plane and management functions, sneak on data in transition or even release malicious software that originates from a genuine source.
+Consequently, inadequate identity, qualification, or critical administration can enable illegal access to data and hypothetically catastrophic damage to establishments or end-users.

 Account Hacking

 Account hijacking or hacking is one of the oldest kinds of cloud corruption.
 However, cloud services have added a new threat to the landscape.
-If attackers gain access to a user’s credentials, they can easily eavesdrop on numerous activities and transactions.
+Attackers who access a user’s credentials can easily eavesdrop on numerous activities and transactions.

 They can also manipulate data, return falsified information, and redirect customers to illegitimate websites.
 The account and service instances may become the new base used by attackers.
-With these stolen credentials, hackers might also gain access to critical areas of cloud computing services, which allows them to easily compromise these services’ confidentiality, availability, and integrity.
+With these stolen credentials, hackers might also gain access to critical areas of cloud computing services, allowing them to compromise their confidentiality, availability, and integrity easily.

 System Vulnerabilities

-System vulnerabilities can be defined as exploitable bugs in systems that the attackers can easily use to penetrate a system for data theft, taking entire control of the system and disrupting the service operations.
+System vulnerabilities can be defined as exploitable system bugs that the attackers can easily use to penetrate a system for data theft, take control of the system, and disrupt service operations.

 Susceptibilities within the apparatuses of the operating system might put the security of all of these services, along with the data, at significant risk.
-Furthermore, with the introduction of multi-tenancy in the cloud, schemes from various establishments have been placed close to each other and given access to the shared memory with resources which creates a new attack surface.
+Furthermore, with multi-tenancy in the cloud, schemes from various establishments have been placed close to each other and given access to the shared memory with resources, creating a new attack surface.

 Data Loss

 The data stored on the cloud might be lost for numerous reasons other than malicious attacks.
-For example, data could be lost due to accidental deletion by the cloud service provider or even because of a physical catastrophe such as a fire.
-This deletion might lead to permanent data loss unless the provider has taken measures to properly back the data.
+For example, data could be lost due to accidental deletion by the cloud service provider or a physical catastrophe such as a fire.
+This deletion might lead to permanent data loss unless the provider has taken measures to back the data correctly.

 Denial of Service (DoS)